Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 ### Question-36

-You have an Azure subscription that contains multiple Azure services.
-You need to send an SMS alert when scheduled maintenance is planned for the Azure services.
+You have an Azure subscription that contains multiple Azure services. **You need to send an SMS alert when scheduled maintenance is planned for the Azure services**.

 Which two actions should you perform?
 Each correct answer presents part of the solution.